15 Toxic Human Foods You Should Never Feed Your Cat

 - Salt.
 In large amounts, salt and salty foods can cause vomiting, diarrhea, tremors, seizures, and death in pets.

-- Vegetables and herbs.
-Onions, garlic, leeks, scallions, shallots, and chives are particularly harmful to cats, causing gastrointestinal problems and even damage to red blood cells.
+- Some vegetables and herbs.
+Though cats can eat some vegetables, onions, garlic, leeks, scallions, shallots, and chives are particularly harmful to cats, causing gastrointestinal problems and even damage to red blood cells.
 Foods containing these vegetables and herbs, such as garlic bread, should be avoided, as well.

 - Xylitol.
 Xylitol is a common sweetener in packaged goods like gum and candy that can lead to vomiting, lethargy, and liver failure in pets.